 Jordan Barel began his career as a short filmmaker before creating his own entertainment company, Loaded Barrel Studios, publishing graphic novels.
 His work has won numerous international awards, including the Independent Publishing Book Awards (2012, 2013), The LA Book festival, the Geekie Awards ®, and many others.
 His studio currently tours around the country and sells their graphic novels in several languages around the world.
 The company was founded as a way to translate comics to films, leading Jordan to option his books and screenplays with producers such as David Uslan, Brendan Deneen, Jeffrey Erb, and Aaron Berger.
 He’s developed at studios such as Chatrone, Unique Features, and Leomark Studios in the independent film space.
 Currently, several of his books are optioned to film companies.
 Previously Jordan was an Entertainment Attorney who has worked in Business Affairs for New Line Cinema, Generate, Alloy, and AMC.
 He switched from legal to creative and served as the Television Coordinator for Verve Talent & Literary Agency working with all of the company’s TV writers on their pitches and presentations for staffing season.
 Currently, Jordan works in development for Producer/Actor Paul Scheer and Abominable Pictures in their comedy and TV department.
 Full Bio »

-In this Stage 32 Next Level webinar, Jordan Barel (Development, for Producer/Actor Paul Scheer and Abominable Pictures) will teach you paragraph by paragraph exactly what is included in the standard writer's contract.
-He will cover three different types of contracts: purchase agreement, option agreement, and negative pickup.
+You will cover three different types of contracts: purchase agreement, option agreement, and negative pickup.
 Jordan will discuss terms in both a legal and practical matter so that you get the information needed to be prepared to negotiate your next agreement.
 Such things will include material and boilerplate terms, what can or can't be negotiated, and how lawyers themselves will be reading and reviewing your agreement.

 Q: What is the format of a webinar?

-A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.
+A: Stage 32 Next Level Webinars are typically 90-minute educational broadcasts that take place online using a designated software program from Stage 32.
 Your webinar will be taught by a working industry professional with in-depth teaching on a topic.
 If you are able to attend live you will be able to ask your Stage 32 Educator questions during Q&A.

 Q: What are the system requirements to watch my webinar live?

 A: You will need to meet the following system requirements in order to run the webinar software: Windows 7 or later Mac OS X 10.9 (Mavericks) or later.

-If you have Windows XP, Windows Vista and Mac OS X 10.8 (Mountain Lion): The webinar software does not support these operating systems.
+If you have Windows XP, Windows Vista and Mac OS X 10.9 (Mountain Lion): The webinar software does not support these operating systems.
 If you are running one of those operating systems, please upgrade now in order to be able to view a live webinar.
-Upgrade your Windows computer / Upgrade your Mac computer
+Upgrade your Windows computer / Upgrade your Mac computer.

 Q: What if I cannot attend the live webinar?

-A: If you cannot attend a live webinar and purchase an On-Demand webinar, you will have access to the entire recorded broadcast, including the Q&A.
+A: If you cannot attend a live webinar or purchase an on demand webinar, you will have access to the entire recorded broadcast, including the Q&A.

-Q: Will I have access to the webinar afterward to rewatch?
+Q: Will I have access to the webinar afterward to re-watch?

 A: Yes!
-Like all Stage 32 education, after the purchase of a live or On-Demand webinar, you will have on-demand access to the audio recording, which you can view as many times as you'd like for a whole year!
+Like all Stage 32 education, after the purchase of a live or on demand webinar, you will have on-demand access to the recording.

-Learn directly from Jordan Barel, TV Dept. at Abominable Pictures (Burning Love and Children’s Hospital on Adult Swim)!
-Once you’ve written the script and you’re ready to get your show idea in front of production companies and executives, it’s important to know how to pitch your TV pilot correctly.
-A good pitch is often the deciding factor of a show getting picked up or passed on.
-Aside from knowing how to pitch in the most effective way, an important aspect of pitching your TV pilot that often gets overlooked is knowing how to tailor your pitch to the network you are pitching to.
 Cable networks all have their niche.
 For example, AMC has really honed in on intense dramas, such as The Walking Dead, Breaking Bad, and Mad Men; USA focuses on character driven mystery dramas such as CSI, House, and NCIS; TBS centers around comedy sitcoms like The Big Bang Theory, Ground Floor, and Cougar Town; ABC Family focuses more on sitcoms relating to family, such as Melissa and Joey, Baby Daddy and The Fosters.
 Knowing how to tailor your pitch to a specific cable network opens up immense opportunity for your TV pilot.
 Every cable network can be a real home for your work - it’s just a matter of the how, when, and why.
 Knowing how to appeal to multiple networks gives your pilot a better chance of getting picked up!
 In this Stage 32 Next Level Webinar, host Jordan Barel will teach you both how to pitch your pilot and how to tailor your pitch to the right cable network.
 In addition, he’ll go over what kind of shows live on each network currently, and what may be the right fit for you.
-You will walk away with a clear understanding of how to pitch effectively (information you can take with you over to the Happy Writers Pitch Sessions!) as well as a clear understanding of how to make your pilot what each network is looking for.
+You will walk away with a clear understanding of how to pitch effectively as well as a clear understanding of how to make your pilot what each network is looking for.
 Your host host Jordan Barel is a writer, producer and lawyer for Loaded Barrel Studios.
 Based in LA, he's worked for New Line Cinema, AMC, Verve Talent Agency and was recently named in Variety's Hollywood Movers and Shakers list.
 He worked for Paul Scheer through his producing deal at FOX, working on development with his projects as well as bringing in new writers for him.
 Jordan also works at Abominable Pictures in their comedy and TV department.
 Previously, he worked as the Television Coordinator for Verve Literary Agency, producing the company's staffing video which lead to a 200% increase in the company's staffed writers.
 While there he also vetted all new TV and film clients.
 Jordan knows what will make your pitch stand out and is here exclusively for Stage 32 to help guide our writers toward success!